 Action codes indicate deficiency severity and required corrective measures

-IMO has strengthened port state jurisdiction over the past three decades
+IMO has strengthened Port State jurisdiction over the past three decades

 Risk-based inspection regimes focus resources on high-risk ships